bcarr-rh/acm-policys/README.md

 ```
 helm template openshift-gitops -f apps/day-1/openshift-gitops/values.yaml | oc apply -f -
 ```
+Note: This will need to be run several times, the subscription will create a CRD that is than applied.
+Once there are no errors running this command continue on to the next step

 Note: If OpenShift GitOps is already installed manually on cluster this will create two Operator Groups for OpenShift GitOps.
 Removing one will fix the issue.